Skip to main content

 TG Conveners’ Manual & Flyer

 In 2015, Karen Soldatic created a electronic manual for thematic group conveners.
-The TG Convener Manual has be updated several times since with the latest version being October 2023 (includes an update on conveners employing research assistants).
+The TG Convener Manual has be updated several times since with the latest version being August 2024.
 Conveners are encouraged to email suggested changes/requirements to the Thematic Group portfolio leader for inclusion.

 In 2018, Peta Cook developed a 2 page flyer to provide a brief introduction to the responsibilities of being a thematic group convener.
-The flyer was updated in September 2019 by Sara James to include details about the new 2-year term.
+The Flyer was updated in September 2024.
 For full information, the TG Convener’s Manual, referred to above, should be consulted.

 TASA’s Media Policy can be accessed here.